thbitzer/SmartTemperatureTower/README.md

 Although this script has been developed and tested on Windows, it should also run on Linux.

+This script uses Python 3 syntax and will not run with Python 2.X!

 ## Installation

-Copy the content of this repository into an empty directory and start the execution from here.
+Just clone this repository or download one of the released archives and start the execution from here.

 ## Configuration